Exploring and Understanding Data (Math 107)

 describe the relationship between two variables graphically (scatterplot) and establish an association between them

 work with linear regression models using calculators and/or spreadsheets

 use the techniques and tools learned in this course to represent quantitative data encountered in other courses or found in public databases

 PPL 30+ or MCLG 40+ or SAT I MSS 530+ or ACT MATH 21+ .

 Test scores expire after 1 year.
 Some students may need to take Math 100 first.

 The SPECIFIC Course Policy for your Math 107 section should be made available to you by your instructor.

-General policies are given below for Spring 2021:
+General policies are given below for Fall 2021: